Inside the NFL: 2008–2023: Showtime and Paramount+

-On June 3, 2008, CBS Sports and NFL Films announced that Inside the NFL had found a new home on CBS Corporation-owned Showtime and would air on Wednesdays starting September 10 (9 p.m.
-ET/PT) on the cable channel.
-Inside the NFL aired every Wednesday throughout the 2008 NFL season through Wednesday, February 11, 2009.
-It is produced by CBS Sports and NFL Films.
+On June 3, 2008, CBS Sports and NFL Films announced that Inside the NFL would be revived and moved to CBS Corporation-owned Showtime and would air on Wednesdays starting September 10 (9 p.m.
+ET/PT) on Showtime.
+Inside the NFL aired every Wednesday throughout the 2008 NFL season through February 11, 2009.
+It was produced by CBS Sports and NFL Films.
 On July 6, it was announced that James Brown would host Inside the NFL, the role Bob Costas had on HBO.
 Brown would also be joined by lead CBS NFL analyst Phil Simms, retired former Defensive Player of the Year Warren Sapp and the returning Cris Collinsworth.
 Jenn Brown joined the team as the first female special correspondent on the show.
 Her main responsibility would be to do various features throughout the season.
 While Sapp was competing on Dancing with the Stars, former Pittsburgh Steelers head coach and current NFL Today analyst Bill Cowher along with former Washington Redskins quarterback Joe Theismann filled in.

-As of the 2019 NFL season, the show is hosted by James Brown, Phil Simms, Brandon Marshall, and Ray Lewis.
+In the 2019 NFL season, Inside the NFL was hosted by James Brown, Phil Simms, Brandon Marshall and Ray Lewis.

 On February 24, 2021, it was announced that Inside the NFL would move from Showtime to Paramount+, with former Patriots wide receiver Julian Edelman also becoming a part of the series.
 The season premiered on September 7, 2021.

+On April 5, 2023, it was reported that Paramount+ canceled Inside the NFL, with the NFL shopping it to other outlets.

+2023–2025: The CW

+On June 7, 2023, it was announced that The CW renewed the series for season 47, which premiered on September 5, 2023.
+On August 30, 2023, it was announced that former Steelers safety Ryan Clark would be the show's new host, along with Channing Crowder, Jay Cutler, Chad Johnson and Chris Long as analysts.

+In January 2024, episodes became available next-day on streaming service Netflix.

+On July 11, 2024, it was announced that former Patriots head coach Bill Belichick would join the show, with Crowder and Cutler not returning.

+On May 30, 2025, the NFL announced that The CW declined to renew the show for the 2025 season.

+2025–present: Twitter/X

+Inside the NFL moved to X, formerly Twitter, on September 8, 2025.
+The show modified its segments to become more short form.
+NFL Films continues to produce the show and Ryan Clark remains as host.

 Format

-Much like other shows on pay-cable networks and streaming providers, Inside the NFL has the freedom to stray from the traditional network format for its program.
-While the basic elements were the same as any other sports recap show by featuring highlights of the week's games and discussion of events around the league, the fact that there were no commercials allows the panel to discuss subjects at length without the normal network time restrictions.
+Much like other shows on pay-cable networks and streaming providers, Inside the NFL had the freedom to stray from the traditional network format for its program.
+While the basic elements were the same as any other sports recap show by featuring highlights of the week's games and discussion of events around the league, the fact that there were no commercials allowed the panel to discuss subjects at length without the normal network time restrictions until the move to The CW.